riggedCoinflip/phastebin.py/README.md

 I am always open for programmers who want to revise my code, add new features etc.
 Experiencing uncaught bugs?
 A feature you are missing?
 Some other paste website you want to add?
 Use the issues page for that!
 Feel free to improve THIS readme as well!
+With potential new websites to support, `phastebin` might not be a good name for the future.
+If you are creative, I would be happy to hear your idea for a name.

 You can also get in contact with me:
 discord: Timo | riggedCoinflip#7270